About the Project

 SFU Connect, powered by the Zimbra Collaboration Suite (ZCS) was first implemented in 2009.
-This Spring, a project investigating several options for a new email and calendar solution was completed.
+Last Spring, a project investigating several options for a new email and calendar solution was completed.
 The project yielded Microsoft Exchange on premise as the product that best suited the needs of the University.
-The Email and Calendar System Replacement project has been initiated to implement Microsoft Exchange as the new locally hosted email and calendar solution.
+The Email and Calendar System Replacement project then began to implement Microsoft Exchange as the new locally hosted email and calendar solution.
 To read more about the selection process, please see the Investigation Project page.

 - Enable the University to efficiently and effectively transition from SFU Connect to Microsoft Exchange on premise.

 - In doing so, better meet the current and future needs of the University, guided by input from the SFU community.

 Those who will be impacted will include all members of the SFU Community who currently have active SFU Connect accounts.
 This includes all current students, staff, faculty members, users of sponsored accounts and retirees.

 - In the Spring of 2017, Microsoft Exchange on premise was chosen as the solution to replace SFU Connect, based on the investigation project results.

 - Currently, the project team is working on the second of four phases of the replacement project: Testing and Pilot Transition.
 To learn more about the project phases, as well as other important information, please see the FAQ section.